Kidney Problems in Cats: Symptoms, Causes, and Treatment

 Chronic Kidney Disease

-Chronic kidney disease, or CKD, is a condition that progresses over time, meaning that the clinical signs are hardly noticed during the early years of a cat’s life.
-As time passes by, the kidneys will experience age-related deterioration and cats of significant age, such as seniors and adults, will have the signs.
+Chronic kidney disease, or CKD, is a condition that progresses over time.
+This means that the signs are hardly noticed early on.
+As time passes by, the kidneys will experience age-related deterioration.

 While chronic kidney disease can’t be 100% treated, there are lots of ways to manage the problem, allowing cats to enjoy their senior years.
 Here are some of the most common causes of chronic kidney problems in cats: